Skip to main content

 Fewer obstacles to attending treatment

-Cost of care & lack of treatment programs that accept Medicaid
+Cost of care and lack of treatment programs that accept Medicaid

-Potential to find lower-cost treatment & programs that accept Medicaid
+Potential to find lower-cost treatment and programs that accept Medicaid

 Insurance coverage for telehealth is changing & needs to be monitored carefully.